-Aptevo is an equal opportunity employer, and we are committed to fostering diversity and inclusion within our work environment and beyond.
+Diversity, equity, and inclusion (DEI) is of great importance to our culture, day-to-day operations, and future success.
+Aptevo is an equal opportunity employer, and we are committed to fostering DEI within our work environment and beyond.
+We believe DEI promotes our business growth, drives innovation in the therapeutic product candidates we develop, and in the way we solve problems.
 Our efforts are focused on hiring and retaining qualified candidates, and promoting a supportive and inclusive working environment for all of our employees.
-The Company is resolute on its commitment to the development and fair treatment of all candidates and employees, including equal opportunity hiring and advancement practices and policies, and anti-harassment and anti-retaliation policies.
+The Company is resolute on its commitment to the development and fair treatment of all candidates and employees, including equal opportunity hiring and advancement practices and policies, and antiharassment and anti-retaliation policies.
 We believe that fostering diversity, equity, and inclusion is a key element to discovering, developing, and bringing transformative therapies to patients.
-As of December 31, 2020, 60% of our workforce and 46% of our leadership (at the Director level and above) were female.
-In addition, 23% of our workforce and 29% of our leadership (at the Director level and above) were racially or ethnically diverse.
+As of December 31, 2021, 55% of our workforce and 44% of our leadership (at the Director level and above) were female.
+In addition, 44% of our workforce and our leadership (at the Director level and above) were racially or ethnically diverse.
 We strive to build a workforce representative of the people we serve and to nurture an inclusive culture where all voices are welcomed, heard, and respected.